Danondso/bedfellow/server/README.md

 ## setting up

 The docker-compose file is meant to be a quickstart and can be run to create the database and external volume.

-Perform a repo search and replace all the 'xxxxx' instances with their user and password equivalents for the database.
-Additionally you'll need to have values for SPOTIFY_CLIENT_ID and SPOTIFY_CLIENT_SECRET if you want to run the bedfellow-api.
+### Required Configuration

+Before running the services, you MUST configure the following in `docker-compose.yml`:

+1. **Spotify API Credentials** (required for authentication):
+   - `SPOTIFY_CLIENT_ID`: Your Spotify app's Client ID from the Spotify Developer Dashboard
+   - `SPOTIFY_CLIENT_SECRET`: Your Spotify app's Client Secret from the Spotify Developer Dashboard
+2. **Database Credentials** (replace all 'xxxxx' placeholders):
+   - `MYSQL_ROOT_PASSWORD`: Root password for MySQL
+   - `MYSQL_PASSWORD`: Password for the application user
+   - `DATABASE_URL`: Update the password in the connection string to match `MYSQL_PASSWORD`

+### Important Notes

+- The authentication will fail with "INVALID_CLIENT" error if the Spotify credentials are not configured
+- The backend services will crash if credentials are empty or invalid
+- Make sure your Spotify app has the correct redirect URIs configured:
+  - iOS: `org.danondso.bedfellow://callback/`
+  - Android: `com.bedfellow://callback/`

 After that just run `docker-compose up` from appropriate docker-compose file (/server/docker-compose.yml runs the app api AND the db api).